cavalia88/ComfyUI-JoyCaption-ZLUDA/README.md

+# ComfyUI-JoyCaption-ZLUDA

+Fork of ComfyUI-JoyCaption to be compatible with ComfyUI-ZLUDA.
+Used LLM to come up with the changes.
+Only works with Full Precision (BF16).

+Key changes:

+- Device Management: Replaced hardcoded cuda checks with comfy.model_management.get_torch_device().
+This ensures the code uses whatever device ComfyUI detects, which is critical for ZLUDA (AMD) environments.
+- Generalization: Updated JC.py to use device.type checks instead of assuming "cuda" string availability, and generalized the autocast context to use the correct device type.
+- GGUF Support: Updated JC_GGUF.py to also use Comfy's device management for determining if GPU acceleration should be enabled.

 # ComfyUI-JoyCaption

 Joy Caption is a ComfyUI custom node powered by the LLaVA model for efficient, stylized image captioning.
 Caption Tools nodes handle batch image processing and automatic separation of caption text.